Dependants- International Students

 Please also download and read our Student Dependant Leaflet to assist you with dependant applications.

-Unless they are applying from North Korea, your family members must apply online.
+Your family members must apply online.
 A fresh application form must be completed for each dependant.
-The visa fee (this fee is per dependant the same as the same cost as charged for a Student visa application and is currently £348) and Immigration Health Surcharge-IHS (also charged per person at the same rates as Students please see the leaflet Finance IHS Visa fees information sheet as this also has IHS details) will also need to be paid at point of online application (you will automatically be taken to the payment page as part of the application process).
-This payment can be via Visa or Mastercard credit or debit card.
+The visa fee is charged per dependant and at the same rate as for a Student visa application.
+The Immigration Health Surcharge (IHS) is also charged per dependant at the same rate as the Student.
+Please see the leaflet Finance IHS Visa fees information sheet - this will help you calculate the IHS amount.
+Both fees will need to be paid at the point of submitting the online application.
+You will automatically be taken to the payment page as part of the application process and payment can be via Visa or Mastercard credit or debit card.

-They will also need to meet independent maintenance requirements.
+Each Dependant will also need to meet their own individual maintenance requirements.

-If the dependant applicant is applying for entry clearance (from overseas) they must have living cost funds up to a total of 9 months (or for the number of months applied for if less than 9 months).
-This currently at a cost of £680 per each month of immigration permission up to a maximum of 9 months (£6120 per dependant for a standard 9 month+ course).
+If the dependant applicant is applying for entry clearance (applying from overseas) they must have funds to cover living cost of £680 per dependant, for each month of the immigration permission being requested, up to a maximum of 9 months, e.g. £6,120 per dependant for a course that is 9 months or longer.

-This money must be in your bank account/their bank account or your (the Student visa applicant’s) parents bank account.
-If you are receiving a government scholarship which covers your dependants, there names and the additional amount you are receiving to cover them must be mentioned on your scholarship letter.
+If you are receiving a government scholarship which covers your dependants, their names and the additional coverage of living costs for dependants must be mentioned on your scholarship letter.
 See the Guide to documents for a Student Visa application for further information.

-They will need to attach any documents to their online visa application, then have their fingerprints and photographs (known as ‘biometric information’) taken a visa application centre as part of their application.
-This will be at the same time as you if you are all applying together.
+Once the application is submitted and paid for, applicants will need to attach any supporting documents to their online visa application, then have their fingerprints and photographs (known as ‘biometric information’) taken a visa application centre.
+This will be at the same time as the Student if you are all applying together.

 Applying in the UK as the dependant of a Student